dansmyers/DataScienceAndAnalytics/README.md

 1. Use standard techniques of descriptive statistics, statistical modeling, and visualization to obtain insights from quantitative data.

-2. Formulate, conduct, and interpret hypothesis tests.
+2. Formulate, execute, and interpret hypothesis tests.

 3. Create and interpret linear and logistic regression models.